copyninja/copyninja.info/content/devops/nspawn_resource_control.rst

            list.

-I did remember doing this for my container and hence it became clear these files are actually written by *systemctl set-property* (Though there is no indication in man page on where actually these changes are stored in disk).
+I did remember doing this for my container and hence it became clear these files are actually written by *systemctl set-property*.

 In case you don't want to persist the properties across boot you can simply pass *--runtime* switch.